NicosNicolaou16/Ink_Api_Compose/README.md

 # Here’s a list of features you could highlight for the app:

 - Color Selection: Allows users to choose from a variety of colors for drawing.
-- Erase Tool: Provides an option to erase parts of the drawing.
+- Erase Tool: Provides the option to erase any part of the drawing.
 - Tablet Compatibility: Works seamlessly on tablets for an enhanced drawing experience.

 # Versioning